Tufts CSDD Team

 Director of Administration and Development, Administrative Manager

 Miss Sundé W. Daniels plans and directs all administrative, financial, and operational activities.
 She organizes and prioritizes critical issues and required information to facilitate efficient decision making to ensure the smooth operation of Tufts CSDD.
 This includes areas such as: operations and logistics, financials (budgets, fundraising, sponsorship), professional development programs, and identification of opportunities for collaboration with internal and external partners.
 Sundé’s strong background in the pharmaceutical industry, academia, and business fuels her passion for industrial R&D strategy, improving operational efficiency as well as operations.
 Her career has afforded her to work with companies and institutions such as Pfizer, Boston University Boston Medical Center and Harvard University.
 Sundé received her BA in Biochemistry (Eastern University) and holds a Master of Business Administration, with a concentration in Pharmaceutical Business (University of the Sciences Philadelphia).
 She is a Certified Life Coach and Notary Public, as well as a Certified NFL Contract Negotiator.

 Evelyn Chan is responsible for planning, managing, and forecasting the budget and financial activities for Tufts CSDD.
 Evelyn handles registrants’ payments for courses, Tufts CSDD publication purchases, and financial inquiries.

 Marketing and Communications Coordinator

 Luna Rodriguez received her BA from Boston University in Political Science.
-In her role not only does she provide administrative support, but she also coordinates essential office operations, provides logistical support for all of our courses, maintains the Center’s records, and organizes logistics for various meetings and events.
+As Marketing and Communications coordinator, she manages the Center’s promotional and outreach campaigns.
+In her role she also coordinates essential office operations, provides logistical support for all of our courses, maintains the Center’s records, and organizes logistics for various meetings and events.

 Michela Davola, MFA